 I have been back to Portsmouth with my support worker to visit the places I knew as a child and have enjoyed a number of different social activities with them.
 This picture was taken when we went for a walk together in Dovedale in the Peak District.

-A support worker for Faith Hope and Enterprise came to prison and interviewed me to see if I was suitable for their accommodation.
-It was good to know that I would have a home to go to and some support in place and I was glad to be collected from Nottingham when I was released.
+I was an alcoholic and in prison for driving whilst drunk when a support worker for Faith Hope and Enterprise came to prison and interviewed me in 2012.
+It was good to know that I would have a home to go to and some support in place.
+I was glad that they met me at the prison gate when I was released.

-I have been able to volunteer with the company, helping out with practical jobs such as decorating and gardening.
-It has given me a sense of purpose and now I am alcohol free.
+I was able to volunteer with the company while I lived in their accommodation, helping with practical jobs such as decorating and gardening.
+It gave me a sense of purpose and I still regularly help with practical tasks.

 I was in one of the darkest holes I have ever been in when I met Faith Hope and Enterprise.
 I had nowhere to live, I was on drugs and drinking heavily.
 I met Kevin at McDonald’s for coffee and we talked.
 It wasn’t like any other service I’ve known.
 It wasn’t clinical but friendly.
 Kevin asked me what I wanted in my life.